MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/troubleshooting/warehousing/quantity-exceeds-rec-del.md

 ### Reserve all pick registrations and redo picking

 It might be the case that someone has used pick registration to close a load line without work, which can cause discrepancy between load line quantity and picked quantity.
-For this scenario, manual pick registration needs to be reversed and picking to be completed via warehousing app.
+For this scenario, manual pick registration must be reversed and picking to be completed using the Warehouse Management mobile app.

 Use the following procedure to undo the pick registration: